-ProductWidgets is a tool for publishers like bloggers or niche website owners to present attractive widgets to their visitors and showcase their favorite products!
+ProductWidgets was a tool for publishers like bloggers or niche website owners to present attractive widgets to their visitors and showcase their favorite products!

 Whether you run a fashion blog or maintain a website about tech gadgets or the latest trends in interior design, recommending products to your visitors is often a more direct approach of monetising your project than simply adding Google AdSense or other banner ads.
 The click-through rate is much higher and the widgets are not perceived as ads but as editorial content.

-To offer a wide range of merchants and products to choose from, ProductWidgets cooperates with the affiliate network Zanox and more affiliate networks will be available in the future.
+To offer a wide range of merchants and products to choose from, ProductWidgets cooperated with the affiliate network Zanox.

 DraussenKino (German for "outside cinema") is a project I started out of frustration that there was no central website that listed all open air cinemas in Berlin.
 Everytime I wanted to check what the Berlin open air cinemas (and there are more than ten of them) were showing in the next days, I had to go to each site separately.
 For regular cinemas, there are lots of websites aggregating this info (too many if you ask me) but there were none for open air cinemas... so in spring of 2015, I finally had enough and cranked out the first version of DraussenKino in one week.

 The problem is that none of the open air cinema websites have an API, so I had to resort to web scraping to import the screening times.
 Once that was done though, I could automatically pull in info about each movie from IMDB and Rotten Tomatoes, and posters, images and videos from other websites.
 Then I added Hamburg as the next city and the goal is to add most open air cinemas in Germany in the long run.